Opportunity Profile

 UA SCHOOL OF LAW

-The University of Alabama School of Law is a national leader in legal education, producing attorneys who have become leaders locally, nationally and globally.
-Alabama Law provides a top-rate education at a reasonable cost in a supportive and diverse environment.
-The school has close to 400 JD students and a 7 to 1 student to faculty ratio, 7 clinical programs, and first-year JD students currently representing 23 states and 48 undergraduate institutions.
-Though nationally recognized by academic journals nationwide, UA’s focus is a top-tier education.
+The University of Alabama School of Law is recognized as a top U.S. public law school and leader in legal education, producing attorneys who have become leaders locally, nationally and globally.
+Alabama Law consistently ranks among the Top 10 for Federal Clerkship placements, and its students graduate with one of the lowest debt-loads in the country.
+The school has close to 400 JD students, a 7-to-1 student-to-faculty ratio, and seven clinical programs.
+First-year JD students currently represent 23 states and 48 undergraduate institutions.

 CAPSTONE COLLEGE OF NURSING

 The Capstone College of Nursing (CCN) prepares graduates for the professional practice of nursing.
-The college is a national innovator in clinical simulation in nursing education, using simulators and telehealth technology in teaching, research and health care delivery.
+The College is a national innovator in clinical simulation in nursing education, using simulators and telehealth technology in teaching, research and health care delivery.
 It partners with a variety of well-respected health care facilities to provide clinical experiences that ease the transition into the working world and prepare graduates for challenges after school.
 In addition to a traditional BSN program, CCN has online and blended degree programs that offer practicing nurses the opportunity to advance their education.
-Programs include an RN Mobility track leading to a BSN or MSN, Master of Science in Nursing (MSN) degrees, a Doctor of Nursing Practice and a Doctorate of Education in Nursing (EdD).
+Programs include a Master of Science in Nursing (MSN) degree, an RN Mobility track leading to a BSN or MSN, a Doctor of Nursing Practice (DNP), a Doctor of Education in Nursing (EdD), and a Joint Nursing Science PhD.”

 SCHOOL OF SOCIAL WORK